HaojiaWu/CellScopes.jl/README.md

 ```

 #### b.
 Cell polygons and mapping
-We used Baysor to create a polygon object and store it in SpaData for cell drawing.
+We used Baysor to create a polygon object and store it in CellScopes for cell drawing.
 Baysor is required to install before running this step.
 Please refer to the original repo here: https://github.com/kharchenkolab/Baysor
 ```julia
 import Baysor as B
 scale=25;